 To practice the command, let’s try removing the same CustomerData_IND.txt file, which was added earlier.

 1) To remove the desired file, type git rm –cached CustomerData_IND.txt.
-Also use git status command to check the state of the repository.
+Also, use the git status command to check the state of the repository.

 Notice the Output